abilandz/PH8124/Lecture_2/Lecture_2.md

 ```
 will make 3 new subdirectories in your current working directory (check again by executing **ls -al**).

 We have been using so far only the already existing **Bash** or **Linux** commands.
 The simplest way to create your own command, with a rather limited functionality and flexibility but nevertheless quite convenient, is to use **Bash** built-in feature **alias**.
-For instance, if you are bored to type something lengthy again and again in the terminal, you can introduce shortcut for it, by using **alias**.
-For instance, you can abbreviate the lengthy input
+If you are bored to type something lengthy again and again in the terminal, you can introduce shortcut for it, by using **alias**.
+For instance, you can abbreviate this lengthy input

 ```bash
 echo "Hello, welcome to the lecture PH8124"